Search Results

 NFL Finally Gets Into the Digital Game

 For the last few years, it's been easier to sack New England quarterback Tom Brady than to get the National Football League (NFL) thinking about a more progressive Internet strategy.
-"They've been very dictatorial about the amount of [video highlight] content you can put on your Web site," Gartner Digital Media Analyst Allen Weiner told the E-Commerce Times.
+"They've been very dictatorial about the amount of content you can put on your Web site," Gartner Digital Media Analyst Allen Weiner told the E-Commerce Times.
 Other sports leagues have run laps around the NFL with their digital offerings...

 Adobe Flips Switch on Lightroom 2